SpriteLink/NIPAP/nipap/nipap-passwd.man.rst

 	delete
     	Delete user with username specifies with **-u** from the database

+    modify
+        Modify an existing user.
+User to modify is specified with **-u**.
+It is not possible to change the username of an existing user.

 	test-user
 		Try to authenticate with user specified with the option **-u** and